Rookery Farm

 Solar Farm and Battery Energy Storage System

-The project would have a solar capacity of 49.9MW along with a Battery Storage Facility, with the proposed development creating enough renewable energy to meet the annual electricity demands of approximately 13,000 homes.
-It would also offset approximately 8,700 tonnes of CO2 each year, the equivalent of taking around 5,500 cars off the road.
+The project will have a solar capacity of 49.9MW along with a Battery Storage Facility, with the proposed development creating enough renewable energy to meet the annual electricity demands of approximately 13,000 homes.
+It will also offset approximately 8,700 tonnes of CO2 each year, the equivalent of taking around 5,500 cars off the road.

 Powering Huntingdonshire’s Future

-Where is the proposed Rookery Farm Solar Farm and BESS?
+Where is Rookery Farm Solar Farm and BESS?

 Benefits of Rookery Farm Solar Farm and BESS

-The proposed solar farm and BESS will not require Government subsidy
+• The solar farm and BESS will not require Government subsidy

 Thank you to everyone who attended our public consultation event on Friday 9th February 2024.